makew0rld/amfora/README.md

 - [ ] History browser

 ## Configuration
 The config file is written in the intuitive [TOML](https://github.com/toml-lang/toml) file format.
 See [default-config.toml](./default-config.toml) for details.
-By default this file is available at `~/.config/amfora/config.toml`.
+By default this file is available at `~/.config/amfora/config.toml`, or `$XDG_CONFIG_HOME/amfora/config.toml`, if that variable is set.

 On Windows, the file is in `%APPDATA%\amfora\config.toml`, which usually expands to `C:\Users\<username>\AppData\Roaming\amfora\config.toml`.